 I am constantly amazed by just how many people in our industry are not aware of all of the valuable resources at their fingertips (literally).
 Google and YouTube can provide you with instant answers and demonstrations, but if you’d like a deeper understanding of tools and languages, I recommend (sometimes) free, online classes.
 I first delved into this arena with Lynda.com when I wanted to take some basic refresher classes.
 I love this site and still have about 2-3 active classes in progress at any given time.
 I have found that I need multiple teaching methods to get lessons through my thick skull.
 Sometimes I find myself not quite grasping a concept.
 I sometimes watch a video over and over, but something might not quite click.
 In my search to enhance the subject, I stumbled on even more course offerings in many different formats.
 It turns out there is a whole online course world where you can spend your time chasing your technological fountain of youth.
-Let’s categorize them into
+Let’s categorize them into four course types:

 - Subscription-Based - pay a monthly or yearly fee and have unlimited access to all courses

 - One-Time Charge - buy a course or a series of courses

 - Classroom-Based - free online courses based on actual college degrees

 - Free Online - anything from tutorials to videos and free curriculum